top of page

 • Brigitte Buehrlen

-• John McGrory, DIT, now Technological University Dublin, – TU Dublin, Eire.
+• John McGrory, DIT, now Technological University Dublin, – TU Dublin, Ireland

 John began commercial life abroad in cross-disciplinary manufacturing.
 John worked as a contract’s manager and project manager for two Irish companies specialising in large scale mechanical, electrical and control installations of industrial processes.
 This work included mechanical and electrical design and development, interactive automation, Supervisory Control and Data Acquisition (SCADA) systems, HVAC and multifaceted process control.
 During this time John gained status as an Electrical Chartered Engineer (C.Eng.) with The Institution of Engineering and Technology, and Chartered Engineer with The Institution of Engineers of Ireland.
 John joined the Dublin Institute of Technology (DIT) in 1999 as manager of the Industrial Control Centre (IC²).
 The purpose of the IC² was to work on radically innovative prototype research projects (both software and hardware).
 In 2001 John received is Masters in Engineering Computation and joined the academic staff in the DIT (now Technological University Dublin – TU Dublin) specialising in electrical, intelligent automation and process control of buildings and commercial processes, with a specialisation in mature student education paradigms.
 John’s research area focuses on cross-discipline intelligent validation systems.